🌟 Dallas Branch International Dyslexia Association - Until Everyone Can Read! πŸ“š

 The DDIG is a monthly webinar series for the Dallas-Fort Worth community held on the second Monday of each month from 7:00-8:30 p.m. virtually.
 Speakers and learning disability professionals deliver information and resources concerning learning differences to various audiences.

-Presentations are free and open to the public, with optional CEUs or certificates available for a $10 fee.
+Presentations are free and open to the public, with optional CEUs or certificates available for a nominal fee.

 Who Should Attend